 Haunting Nights are going state-side to visit some of the most haunted locations in the USA.
 Full details to be announced very soon….
-Our first trip takes us to the golden state.
+Our first trip takes us to the Golden State in 2021

 One of the most historically significant houses in San Diego, the Whaley House is also known as one of the most haunted places in America.
 Its rich past is also a torrid one, including the suicide of Violet Whaley from a second floor balcony and the hanging of Yankee Jim Robinson, which took place before the house was constructed.

 Visitors to the Whaley House consistently report strange sounds, sights and inexplicable events – so much so that many paranormal experts have investigated, including Travel Channel’s America’s Most Haunted.

 From heavy footsteps and disembodied voices to the apparition of Thomas Whaley and his wife Anna, visitors report being spooked, intrigued and even a bit frightened while touring the house.